 The Council has responsibility for conducting at least annually a review of the effectiveness of its governance framework including its system of internal control.
-This review of effectiveness is informed by the work of the Chief Officers within the Council who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report and also comments made by the external auditors and other review agencies and inspectorates.
+This review of effectiveness is informed by the work of the Chief Officers within the Council who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report and also comments made by the external auditors and other review agencies and inspectorates; all of whom report positive overall opinions.